WICG/scheduling-apis/README.md

 For instance work that was initially post as opportunistic prefetching, can become urgent if the current user interaction needs it.\
 Eg. React Scheduler uses expiration time instead of priority, so the times can dynamically update, and expired tasks are the highest priority.

-NOTE: task cancellation must be supported on the lower level API
-TODO: This belongs in higher level API that is running at higher priority, otherwise the call to cancel+repost may never get called in starvation scenarios.
+NOTE: The lower level API needs to provide primitive for task cancellation.
+The higher level API should support invoking cancellation and dynamically updating priority.

 #### 4. Able to prioritize network fetches and timing of responses
 Processing of network responses (parsing and execution) happens async and can occur at inopportune times relative to other ongoing work which could be more important.